Home » Diet Preference » Dairy Free » Quinoa + Lentil Bolognese with Spaghetti Squash

 Given all that…I'm not surprised their tomatoes were in way better shape. (and that they also tasted better)

 When it got to cooking with them, I wanted to try something a little different than I'm used to.
-I was initially thinking a stew, but I got pulled back to my Italian roots and decided on a vegan bolognese instead.
+I was initially thinking a stew, but I got pulled back to my Italian roots and decided on a vegan spaghetti squash bolognese instead.
 The beauty of this sauce is you only need one can of tomatoes and it's packed with veggies.
 The base is tomatoes, carrots and shallots and the “meatiness” comes in the form of lentils and quinoa.

 Similarly to my chilis, adding quinoa to the sauce helps it thicken it, but also provides the illusion of ground meet.
 Plant-based, high in protein and looks like a meat sauce?
 Perfection.

 Also, I like my sauces super thick, so rather than using tomato paste, I decided to puree some of the tomatoes with the carrot-shallot mixture.
 This helped make the bolognese hearty, but still light because it was only vegetables.
+I'm sure that you could customize this sauce with any leftover vegetables, too, like pureed roasted winter veggies.

 OH annnnnd to keep it as light as possible, we're serving this beaut over spaghetti squash.